NicolasSimard/Notes/README.md

 # Notes

-This repo contains notes, expositary articles and beamer presentations on various topics.
+This repo contains notes, expository articles and beamer presentations on various topics.

 ## Talk slides